IT3038C/IT3038C.github.io/docs/week-6.md

   - CPU is an array.
 That has to count for something
   - Memory is returned in bytes.
 How many bytes are in a Megabyte?
   - Server time is returned in seconds.
 How many seconds are in a day?
 Subtract as many days as you can.
 Now subtract at many hours as you can.
 Now subtract as many minutes as you can...
 Etc…
   - Google is your friend.
-If you’re stuck, you can typically find how to get these outputs via Google.
+If you're stuck, you can typically find how to get these outputs via Google.

 Here is a sample page: